Babelvis/ansible-library-demo/readme.md

 docker run -p 5041:8080  opvolger/demo-api-ansible
 ```

-You now can visit the swagger interface of the demo api: [http://localhost:5041/swagger](http://localhost:5041/swagger)
+You now can visit the swagger interface of the demo API: [http://localhost:5041/swagger](http://localhost:5041/swagger)

 It's a key-value store, with the key always being a single uppercase letter and the value being a number.